JuliaSymbolics/Metatheory.jl/README.md

 t = comm_monoid ∪ comm_group ∪ distrib
 ```

+#### E-Graphs and Equality Saturation.

-With the e-graph backend, Metatheory.jl can prove simple equalities
+With the e-graph equality saturation backend, Metatheory.jl can prove simple equalities
 very efficiently.
 The `@areequal` macro takes a theory and some
 expressions and returns true iff the expressions are equal
 according to the theory.
 The following example returns true.